Before you go – what to pack for the Transzip?

 - Small amount of fresh fruit (‘Bring bananas!’ yelled the Monkey), dried fruit, lemon for tea.

-- Something to add taste: peanut butter (North Americans), sausages (Germans), Branston pickle (Brits), Vegemite (Aussies and Kiwis), chili sauce (Thai), soya sauce (Orientals), curry powder and black pepper (Neil).
+- Something to add taste: peanut butter (North Americans), sausages (Germans), Branston pickle (Brits), Vegemite (Aussies and Kiwis), chili sauce (Thai and Malay), soya sauce (Orientals), curry powder and black pepper.

 Remember that there is a dining car on every train.
 You don’t have to bring for three meals a day, just enough to provide variety or fend off an attack of the munchies.
 You can also stock up at each stopover city.
 Water and beer can usually be bought at the platform or in the dining-car!